luckalgorithm/ZBomber/README.md

 All filled with null bytes.
 The compression algorithm detects repetition and compresses it heavily.

 > [!WARNING]
-> This tool is for educational purposes only.
+> **ByteBomber is for educational purposes only.
 Do not deploy ZIP bombs on systems you do not own or have permission to test.
-Misuse can result in data loss or system damage.
+Misuse can result in data loss or system damage.**